zephyrtronium/crazy/README.md

 ## Which PRNG?

 As mentioned above, crazy includes a variety of different generators.
-For most applications, xoshiro256** is the best generator because it is almost the fastest and has excellent output stream properties.
+For most applications, xoshiro256** is the best generator because it is very fast, very small, and has excellent output stream properties.
 However, there are some situations where the others may be better:

 - MT64-19937 has the property of 623-equidistribution, meaning that every tuple of 623 values appears in the output sequence, except the all-zero tuple.
-	This property makes it well-suited to applications requiring uniformity in many dimensions, like MCMC over a large graph.
-It is, however, the slowest generator implemented in crazy: about a third the throughput of xoshiro and a bit less than half that of LFG.
+	This property makes it well-suited to applications requiring uniformity in many dimensions, like random walks over a highly connected graph.
+It is, however, the slowest generator implemented in crazy.
 - LFG(273, 607) is fast with reasonable quality.
 It is the same generator as the one used in the standard library, but it travels in the opposite direction and uses a different seeding algorithm.
-If the standard library works for you but xoshiro doesn't, and MT64 is too slow, LFG should work.
+LFG may be suitable for moderately dimensional MCMC, where MT64's slow speed doesn't outweigh its superior distribution and huge period, but xoshiro's 4-dimensional equidistribution is still insufficient.
+- xoroshiro128+ has the lowest dimension of PRNGs in crazy, but it is also the fastest.
+For tasks where speed is the only significant factor, and the low linear complexity in the low bits of its output stream is acceptable, xoroshiro is a good fit.

 ## Benchmarks